neocomplexx/ng-neo-modal/README.md

 import { AppComponent } from './app.component';

-// Import library
+// Import your library
-import { NeoModalModule } from 'ng-neo-modal';
+import { SampleModule } from 'ng-neo-modal';

 @NgModule({
   declarations: [